patsprice/https-github.com-bretfisher-container.training/slides/swarm/stacks.md

 class: btp-manual

-## Integration with Compose
+## Higher Levels of Abstraction

-- We saw how to manually build, tag, and push images to a registry
+- We saw how to manually create Swarm networks and services

 - But ...